Vpinnegar/finalProject/README.md

 - matplotlib
 - seaborn

 The tkinter package is a standard Python interface and should be included in your python installation.
-All other modules can be easily installed using pip or conda, for example by entering `pip intall numpy` or `conda intall numpy` into the console/kernel (where numpy is replaced with any of the above models).
+All other modules can be easily installed using pip or conda, for example by entering `pip install numpy` or `conda install numpy` into the console/kernel (where numpy is replaced with any of the above models).
 We recommend installing Anaconda and using the Spyder environment to run the Python code.

 ## Files
 ### `generateAtmosphere.py`